jamsocket/wasmbox/README.md

 }
 ```

-Note: the `<String, String>` attributes of `WasmBoxContext` are the types of data passed into and out of the WasmBox, respectively. `ctx.next()` returns a value of the first type, and `ctx.send()` expects a value of the second type.
-If you are writing your own host environment, you can use any (de)serializable type here, as long as the pair of types is the same on both the host environment and the guest module.
+The `<String, String>` attributes of `WasmBoxContext` are the types of data passed into and out of the WasmBox, respectively. `ctx.next()` returns a value of the first type, and `ctx.send()` expects a value of the second type.
+If you are writing your own host environment, you can use any [(de)serializable](https://serde.rs/) type here, **as long as the pair of types is the same on both the host environment and the guest module**.
+Since the guest module is loaded in dynamically at runtime, this can't be enforced by the compiler, so it's up to you to ensure.

 The demonstration host environment provided by `wasmbox-cli` only supports `<String, String>`, so that's what we use here.

 #### Compiling guest modules